xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 Next up I want to run tarpaulin with `perf` to get a `perf.data` file.
-Perf is a sampling profiler so no instrumentation or changes to your binary - except for the debug symbols to make like easier.
+Perf is a sampling profiler so no instrumentation or changes to your binary - except for the debug symbols to make life easier.
 I also use [inferno](https://github.com/jonhoo/inferno) by Jon Gjengset to generate the
 flamegraphs: